fbpx

 Does social comparison affect some more than others?

 While people of any age can be affected by social comparison on social media, adolescents (13 – 18) and young adults (19-24) are particularly vulnerable to the negative effects.
-The main reason for this is due to how social media affects the forming of our identity.
+The main reason for this is how social media affects the forming of our identity.
 Our identity is formed by creating one that’s unique and “stands out”, while also creating one that fits in with a social group and allows us to feel like we belong.

 Social media plays to both parts.
 The profile we create is made up of the parts of our identity we like best and want to present to the world, while the feedback we get in terms of likes, friends, and interaction feeds our need for belonging and acceptance.